SpunkyTheHedgeHog/School-Mass-Notes/Obsidian Vault/WW2 Axis Powers.md

 To surpress any uprising of rebels, German officers and military would often boss around and torture anyone and everyone.
 ### ==IDENTIFY SUPPORTING DETAILS== Why did Hitler nullify the Nazi-Soviet Pact by invading the Soviet Union `PG 466`
+[[Adolf Hitler]] voided the [[Nazi-Soviet Pact]], which was to keep peice between the Soviet-Union and Nazi-Germany - dividing up any land that they had conquered.
+He did so by attempting to take control of Leningrad and it' factories, reasources, and food.
+The effort was suffered due to the unaccounted for winter, in which many German soldeirs died of the starvation and the -18c tempature.
 ## ==ANALYZE MAPS== How might this new enemy affect Germany;s war effort in geographical terms? `PG 466`
 ## ==IDENTIFY CENTRAL IDEAS== Why did Japense leaders view the United States as an enemy? `PG 467`